mileslauridsen/vfx_notes/README.md

 # vfx_notes
-Notes on various shells, shell commands, and programs used in VFX production.
+Notes on various shells, shell commands, programs, and resources used in VFX production.

 ## shell
 ### common tools
 #### cat
 Read and print a file to the shell.